 Collaborations: Jeroen Tromp, Matthieu Lefebvre, Hom Nath Gharti, Satish Singh (IPGP), and Nobuaki Fuji (IPGP).

 Matthieu joined Jeroen Tromp’s group as a postdoctoral research associate in January 2013.
 He received a Ph.D. in mathematics from University Paris Nord, in France, under the supervision of Pr.
 Claude Basdevant, while studying how to accelerate computational fluid dynamics algorithms on GPU at ONERA.
 Matthieu holds a Ms. Sc. in computer sciences from ENSEIRB Bordeaux, France, with a specialization in high performance computing.

 His researches focus on how to accelerate science, in particular, numerical simulations on hardware architectures at the cutting edge of technology.

-Collaborations: Ebru Bozdag, Wenjie Lei, Herurisa Rusmanugroho, James Smith, and Jeroen Tromp.
+Collaborations: Wenjie Lei, Herurisa Rusmanugroho, James Smith, and Jeroen Tromp.

-Hom N. Gharti joined Jeroen Tromp's group as a postdoctoral research associate starting in January 2012.
+Hom Gharti joined Jeroen Tromp's group as a postdoctoral research associate starting in January 2012.
 Gharti received a Ph.D. in geophysics from the University of Oslo and NORSAR, Norway, and a M.Sc. in earthquake engineering from University of Tokyo, Japan.
 Gharti holds a B.E. degree in civil engineering from Tribhuvan University, Nepal.
-His primary research interests include computational (geo)mechanics including glacial rebound, wave propagation, inverse problems, and microseismicity.
+His primary research area is computational (geo)mechanics, including (an)elastic-gravitational wave propagation, postearthquake relaxation, glacial isostatic adjustment, and microearthquakes.